 Application Themes include CSS, fonts, and images typically replicated saved in the

-Element-level (i.e. report, chart, GeoChart) theme files are saved as clear-text, proprietary-format files, and are created using a Theme Maker tool.
+Element-level theme files are saved as clear-text, proprietary-format files, and are created in a variety of ways.
 These files are used for the styling of Charts, CrossTab Reports, Express Reports, and GeoCharts, and are saved in the

 <WebApp>\Themes directory for pre-v2020.1 versions, and in the Storage Management database for v2020.1+.